FabioBachi/2020-onboarding-project/README.md

 ## BackboneJS Application / Base App

-The entry point for the whole application is the BackboneJS app.
+This isthe entry point for the whole application is the BackboneJS app.

+#### Development

 To run in development mode, first build the React component (as explicited above) and then install `http-server` globally and run the `app/` folder:

 ```sh